calebmer/calebmer.github.io/tangents/opaque-types-in-typescript.md

+---
+layout: page
-# Opaque Types in TypeScript
+title: 'Opaque Types in TypeScript'
+---

 My favorite feature in Flow is the [“opaque type”][flow-opaque-types].
 Opaque types may only be _created_ in the file where the opaque type was defined.
 Which